francetr/times-2dfilter/Rapport.md

 This operation can be implemented using a convolution mask in which all coefficients have a value of *1/(kw x kh)* with *kw* and *kh* respectively the kernel's width and height.
 A mean filter simply smoothes local variations in an image.
 Noise is reduced as a result of blurring.
 The main problem of this filter is that noisy pixels (including anomalous spikes) are weighted the same as all the other pixels in the kernel. <sup>[10]</sup>
 Because it uses a convolution kernel, we find the same issue as describe in section *1.2 Convolve*, thus the same solutions can be applied here for the edges of the picture.

-The mean filter is actually a convolution which uses a specific type of kernel (usually a square kernel where all the values are equal to 1), hence we decided to implement it in javascript as a function which take the kernel (previously defined) in parameter see Figure X
+The mean filter is actually a convolution which uses a specific type of kernel (usually a square kernel where all the values are equal to 1), hence we decided to implement it in javascript as a function which take the size of the kernel length (e.g. its width) in parameter.
+This value of size will be used to create a new Array with a size equals to the size kernel squared and fill with 0.0 values.
+The values of the array will be replaced by characters, with values equals to 1 or the return character in case the kernel changes of line.
+This operation is ensured by a map and a reduce functions, then this array will be used by the convolve function by spliting and processing as a kernel object (just like for the Gaussian Blur function), see Figure X.

 ```
-FUNCTION meanFilter(kernel)(image, copy=true)
+FUNCTION meanFilter(sizeKernel)(image, copy=true)
-return convolve(kernel) (image)
+return convolve(
+  Create new Array size = sizeKernel*sizeKernel
+  Fill Array with 0.0
+  Browse Array and replace values by 1
+  Transform each values into string
+    IF index % array width ===0:
+    value = "\n"+1+""
+    ELSE : value = 1+" "
+    )(image)
+  )
 END FUNCTION
 ```
 **Figure X** : Pseudocode describing the algorithm used to compute the mean filter.
 This approach is based on the convolution function.